David Worrall: Port Vale

 On 24 August 2017, Worrall signed a two-year contract with newly relegated League Two side Port Vale.
 Manager Michael Brown said that "his experience speaks for itself... and hopefully he can use his experience and be another leader and that's certainly what we need at this football club".
 Brown was sacked after a poor start to the 2017–18 season, though Worrall maintained his first-team place as one of the side's most creative players under new "Valiants" manager Neil Aspin.
-On 16 December, he provided assists for two goals at Carlisle United to help secure a 2–1 win and was named on the EFL team of the week.
-On 27 January, he scored both Vale's goals as they twice came from behind to claim a 2–2 draw with Colchester United at Vale Park and was again named on the EFL team of the week.
-However Worrall stated that it was "a nowhere-near-good-enough season" and "as a team and a squad we were nowhere near it".
+On 16 December, he provided assists for two goals at Carlisle United to help secure a 2–1 win and was named on the EFL Team of the Week.
+On 27 January, he scored both Vale's goals as they twice came from behind to claim a 2–2 draw with Colchester United at Vale Park and was again named on the EFL Team of the Week.
+However, Worrall stated that it was "a nowhere-near-good-enough season" and "as a team and a squad we were nowhere near it".

-He also struggled for form at the start of the 2018–19 season – not helped by a change in formation and him sustaining whiplash in a car accident – and, speaking in November, Aspin said that Worrall needed to work harder to regain his first-team place.
+He also struggled for form at the start of the 2018–19 season – not helped by a change in formation and his sustaining whiplash in a car accident – and, speaking in November, Aspin said that Worrall needed to work harder to regain his first-team place.
 He was sometimes made to train with the youth team.
-However it was only after John Askey replaced Aspin as manager in January that Worrall began to find his form again.
+However, it was only after John Askey replaced Aspin as manager in January that Worrall began to find his form again.
 He agreed a new contract in May 2019, ahead of offers from other clubs.